adikul358/fc-bla/README.md

 ### Objectives
 1. `/api` endpoint returns a JSON array of the episode data of _The Last of Us_ season 2 (a show I am currently watching).
 2. `/signup`, `/signin`, `/signout` manage authentication flow using JWT session cookies.
 3. If logged in, `/api/me` returns the JSON array of episodes, including your ratings.
-Otherwise it redirects to `/api`
 4. Users are stored in memory in an array, their passwords hashed with a salt using the `bcrypt` library

 ### Usage